oddbit-project/pokie/docs/test/pytest.md

 Pokie includes a set of plugins to aid unit testing of applications with [pytest](https://pytest.org), including a CLI runner.
 These plugins provide Pokie-related fixtures and, optionally, automatic database management.

+To use the pytest integration, it is required to use the pplication factory to initialize the application, see the [tutorial](../tutorial/tutorial.md#application-factory-build_pokie) for more details.

 Currently, only PostgreSQL is supported for database operations; the configured database user must have database creation/drop privileges;
 The plugins also assume the user can connect to the database 'postgres', as it is used as the default db for administrative operations.